longturn/freeciv21/docs/General/Manuals/client-manual.rst

 One more feature of the :guilabel:`Production` tab is the work list editor.
 You can save work lists for later use.
 To get started, populate the work list with things you want to build.
-This can be a collection of city improvements, units and wonders.
+This can be a collection of city improvements, units, and wonders.
 Once you have the list configured the way you like it, right-click on the work list canvas and a pop up menu will show.
 Start by selecting :guilabel:`Save Worklist`.
 A dialog box will pop up allowing you to give the list a name.
 If you clear out the work list on the :guilabel:`Production` tab and then right-click on the work list canvas, you can pick :guilabel:`Insert Worklist` or :guilabel:`Change